ski-freak/quartz/content/_index.md

 # Hello!
 I'm SkiFreak, I'm now using this as my website, blog, and place for work in progress projects/video scripts.
 I like making things on the internet, and you can find it all here (or at least links).

 You may know me from one of my self titled youtube channels or Trackmania mapping.
-My interests include technology related stuff, video games, card games, making videos, mapping in trackmania, skiing, & mountain biking.
+My interests include technology related stuff, video games, card games, making videos, mapping in Trackmania, skiing, & mountain biking.

 - [[My Projects]] - Projects and things I'm trying to make happen.
+- [All Posts](./tags/post) - All posts/articles on this website in one chronological feed, under the post tag.
+If you want to see what's going on here, look no further.

 ---
-> [!note] Articles & series on this site:
+> [!note] Articles & series on this site

-- [#Post](./tags/post) - All posts/articles in one chronological feed.
-May also include small posts from the [#Idea](./tags/idea) tag.
 - [Reflections](./tags/reflection) - Reflections is a series about looking back on videos and other projects of mine that have been completed.
 - [The Lens](./tags/thelens) - The Lens is a series where I look at, and possibly over or under analyze whatever is on my mind.
 Topics are likely to be related to technology, the social landscape of the internet, and youtube.
 - [TM Theory](./tags/tmtheory) - TM Theory is a series about my ideas, opinions, and theories pertaining to Trackmania.
 - [WIP Video](./tags/wipvideo) - Work in progress video scripts.
 I put these here to share with others to get feedback, usually via links.
 If you have insight on or are otherwise rather knowledgeable on the topic of any of these, feel free to send me a message on discord (@skifreak).
 I can always use more information, fact checking, or ideas for interesting things to include.

+Posts that don't fit into any of these can be found under the [#Post](./tags/post) tag as well, including some small ones also going by the idea tag.

-It's possible I will make some of these into videos at some point, but editing little videos is kind of annoying to me.
+It's possible I will make some of these text posts into videos at some point, but editing little videos is kind of annoying to me.
 I like editing videos where I am trying to make the best thing I can, not just trying to get through the tedious process since all of the important decisions have already been made when writing.
 I guess if I find someone who would want to edit for a percentage of the single digit revenues the videos generate that could work out.

 ---
 > [!example] Tags